Layout

 \[ \log(P) = \alpha + \beta_1 Acc + \beta_2 Bath + \beta_3 Bedr + \beta_4 Beds + \epsilon \] where each term can be interpreted in terms of vectors instead of scalars (wit the exception of the parameters \((\alpha, \beta_{1, 2, 3, 4})\), which are scalars).
 Note we are using the logarithm of the price, since this allows us to interpret the coefficients as roughly the percentage change induced by a unit increase in the explanatory variable of the estimate.

 Remember a regression can be seen as a multivariate extension of bivariate correlations.
 Indeed, one way to interpret the \(\beta_k\) coefficients in the equation above is as the degree of correlation between the explanatory variable \(k\) and the dependent variable, keeping all the other explanatory variables constant.
-When you calculate simple bivariate correlations, the coefficient of a variable is picking up the correlation between the variables, but it is also subsuming into it variation associated with other correlated variables –also called confounding factors1.
+When you calculate simple bivariate correlations, the coefficient of a variable is picking up the correlation between the variables, but it is also subsuming into it variation associated with other correlated variables –also called confounding factors.
 Regression allows you to isolate the distinct effect that a single variable has on the dependent one, once we control for those other variables.

-<- lm('log_price ~ accommodates + bathrooms + bedrooms + beds', db) m1
+m1 <- lm('log_price ~ accommodates + bathrooms + bedrooms + beds', db)

-that is akin to the \(=\) symbol in the mathematical equation above.
-Since we are using names of variables that are stored in a table, we need to pass the table object (db
+We use the command lm, for linear model, and specify the equation we want to fit using a string that relates the dependent variable (the log of the price, log_price) with a set of explanatory ones (accommodates, bathrooms, bedrooms, beds) by using a tilde ~ that is akin to the \(=\) symbol in the mathematical equation above.
+Since we are using names of variables that are stored in a table, we need to pass the table object (db) as well.

-In order to inspect the results of the model, the quickest way is to call summary
+In order to inspect the results of the model, the quickest way is to call summary:

 Call: